The Banking Regulation Review: France

-Despite the covid-19 crisis, the French banking sector did not experience a significant downturn in 2020, and liquidity and solvency ratios remains at a good level.
-Nevertheless, banks are facing many challenges, such as the deterioration of the financial situation of French companies and the increase of NPLs in their balance sheets.
-In addition to these challenges, banks must continue to improve their profitability and increase investment in the digitalisation of their operations, green finance and in research and development (including artificial intelligence) to adapt to new consumer trends, reduce their operating costs and face up to the gradual arrival of new players.
+Despite the covid-19 crisis, the French banking sector appears to have returned to good profit levels in 2021, with major French groups even achieving record profits.
+Nevertheless, banks are facing many challenges, such as the potential upcoming deterioration of the financial situation of French companies and the increase of NPLs in their balance sheets.
+In addition to these challenges, banks must continue to improve their profitability and increase investments in the digitalisation of their operations, ESG and in research and development (including artificial intelligence) to adapt to new consumer trends, reduce their operating costs and face up to the gradual arrival of new market players.

-Additional challenges are faced by the sector in the context of a changing regulatory environment, which is becoming increasingly harmonised at a European level, and which involves a focus on the transposition of the new banking package, the revised scope of entities falling within the definition of 'credit institution' and upcoming green finance requirements.
+Additional challenges are faced by the sector in the context of a changing regulatory environment, which is becoming increasingly harmonised at European level.

 1 Didier Martin and Samuel Pariente are partners and Jessica Chartier, Béna Mara and Gaël Rivière are associates at Bredin Prat.

 2 Directive 2014/57/EU of 16 April 2014 on criminal sanctions for market abuse.

 3 Regulation (EU) No. 596/2014 of 16 April 2014 on market abuse.

 4 Article L511-33 of the Monetary and Financial Code.